 - "By 2019, more than 212 million people were out of work, up from 201 million in previous years".

 - "600 million new jobs need to be created by 2030, just to keep pace with the growth of the working-age population".

-The theme this year of the World Day of Social Justice is “Achieving Social Justice through Formal Employment”.
+The World Day of Social Justice Theme is “Overcoming Barriers and Unleashing Opportunities for Social Justice”.
 The focus will be on the formalization of employment as a prerequisite for reducing poverty and inequality.
 The event will be held virtually.
 The commemorative event has been held since its first proclamation by the General Assembly in 2007 under the leadership of the Kyrgyz Republic.
 The commemoration supports efforts by the international community to search for solutions to achieve sustainable development and fulfil many of the aspirations set out in the Secretary-General’s report on “Our Common Agenda”, including poverty eradication, the promotion of full employment and decent work, universal social protection, gender equality and social justice for all.

 - It is never enough to just be compassionate.
 To ensure justice you need to take a step, you need to act.
 Happy World Day of Social Justice.

 - Justice experiences death when lies are convinced as truth over and over again.
 Fight and stand up for the truth on this World Day of Social Justice.

 - When truth and justice are considered people should not be discriminated against.
 Justice is one and dame for all.
 Happy World Day of Social Justice.

 - “The best way to find yourself is to lose yourself in the service of others.”
 Wish you a very happy World Day of Social Justice.